 Why this recipe works

-- Flavor- this cake is filled with chocolate flavor from the chocolate fudge frosting to the chocolate cake layers.
+- Chocolate flavor- this cake is loaded with rich chocolate flavor from the silky smooth chocolate fudge frosting to the moist and flavorful chocolate cake layers.

-- Ease- this cake is extra easy to make and is made with simple ingredients.
-It is made in one bowl and with a whisk.
+- Ease- although this cake looks impressive, its actually really easy to make and is made with simple ingredients.
+It is made in one bowl and with a whisk for minimal cleaning.

-- Fudge frosting- this cake is smothered with the most luxurious and silky smooth fudge frosting.
+- Chocolate fudge frosting- this cake is smothered and frosted with the most luxurious and silky smooth fudge frosting that has a rich chocolate flavor and is made with Dutch cocoa powder and dark chocolate.

 - Perfect for any occasion- this chocolate cake is perfect for birthdays, parties, holidays, events, or any other occasion!